bodrick/awesome/TOPICS.md

 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

 ## nvidia

 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

-## obs

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.